Spring Job & Internship Fair - Student Information

-- Bring your list of selected employers, a folder or portfolio with pen/paper, and multiple copies of your resumes.
+- Bring your list of selected employers, a folder or portfolio with pen/paper, and multiple copies of your resume.

 - Plan to spend at least 60 minutes talking with your selected employers.

 - Ask each employer about appropriate application follow-up.
-Ask for a business card, as appropriate.
+Ask for a business card.

 - Make notes about follow-up steps.
 Complete online applications and other follow-up activities within a few days of the event.

 Sample Questions to Ask